tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 The following JSON keys are possible in the root of every rule:

 * `phase`: a string or list of strings representing all phases that must be active for this rule to work
+* `number`: a JSON object or a list of JSON objects containing a 'name' and 'expression' key.
+This is a numeric expression that will be evaluated and if it is true then the rule will work.
+See the numeric expression section higher up in this wiki for more information
 * `mob`: a single mob or list of mobs (like 'minecraft:zombie').
 The entire rule will be evalulated for every mob specified in this list.
 This is a required setting
 * `weights`: an optional list of weights which will be used in combination with the mobs specified by 'mob'.
 By using weights you can give some spawns more importance
 * `mobsfrombiome`: this is a string that can be equal to 'monster', 'creature', 'ambient', 'water_creature', 'water_ambient', or 'misc'.
 Use this instead of specifying 'mob' manually.
 This will let the spawn take a random mob (given weight) that is valid for the current biome